kimmy314/discord-scavenger-hunt/README.md

 - Points awarded decrease as more hints are given.
 - Admin-only controls for creating and resetting hunts.
 - Leaderboard with `/rank`.
+- Automatically resumes scheduled hints on bot restart.
+- Google Sheets is always read live at hint time (no stored sheet cache).

 ---

 ## 🚀 Getting Started